-Nebbi District has a total land area of 1984 km2 with a population of 396,794 (Male: 48.6%; Female: 51.4%), 203,820 female, 192,974 male as per the National Population and Housing Census 2014 (UBOS).
-The main languages are Alur and Jonam.
+Nebbi District has a population of 291,734 (Male: 48%; Female: 52%), 151,702 female, 140,032 male (Population projection).
+The main languages are Alur.
 Over 85% of the District population is engaged in subsistence farming.
 Much of what is produced is consumed at the household level and less than 40% is marketed.
 The main crops grown are cotton, coffee, simsim, sorghum, millet, sweet potatoes, beans, cassava, maize and vegetables.
 Argo-processing is done small scale.

-According to the profiles of higher Local Governments 2009, Nebbi had a poverty head count of 51 and an average dependency ratio of 102.8.
-Literacy rate: 10 years and above (58.8%), Male 75.9%, Female 43.8%.
-The District currently has 166 Government aided primary schools with a total enrollment of 111,545.
-There 27 private/community schools giving a total of 193 primary schools.
-There are 25 Secondary Schools and five (5) units for Special Needs Education Centres across the District.
-There are 104 schools for Early Child Development.
-The District also has three (3) Business Technical Vocational Education Training Institutions (BTVET) (i.e Pacer Polytechnic, Comboni Technical – Angal and St. Timothy Vocational School in Nebbi Municipal).
-There is only one tertiary institution which is Uganda College of Commerce (UCC-Pakwach)
+The District currently has 91 Government aided primary schools with a total enrollment of 66,279.
+There are 13 Secondary Schools, one (1) unit for Special Needs Education Centres and 63 Early Child Development centres.
+The District also has two (2) Business Technical Vocational Education Training Institutions (BTVET) (i.e Comboni Technical – Angal and St. Timothy Vocational School in Nebbi Municipal).

 The dominant religious denominations are the Catholic and Anglican churches.
 However, several smaller groups also exist.
 About 80% of the population belongs to the Roman Catholic Church while the Anglican society accounts for about 15% and the rest of the population is in other beliefs.

-Nebbi District has got 40 health facilities both public and private non for profit.
-There are two Hospitals, two Health Centre HIV, 16 Health Centre III and 20 Health Centre II.
+Nebbi District has got 24 health facilities both public and private non for profit.
+There are two Hospitals, one (1) Health Centre HIV, nine (9) Health Centre III and 12 Health Centre II.